google/skia-buildbot/golden/go/expstorage/fs_expstore/FIRESTORE.md

 Usage
 -----

-To create the MasterExpectations map (at startup), we simply query all `expectationEntry` Documents with CRSAndCLID=="" and assemble them together.
-The implementation will have an Expectations map in RAM that acts as a write-through cache.
+To create the MasterExpectations map we create a QuerySnapshotIterator on `expectationEntry` Documents with CRSAndCLID=="" and assemble the initial load together.
+This is kept in RAM for returning to clients.

 For performance, we shard fetching the expectations based on digest, since that data is essentially random and evenly distributed.